SMTP Server Configuration - Zoho Mail

 When the email address (or login credentials) you have provided in the application does not match the email address (or credentials) of your account's outgoing server, you will see a 'Relaying Disallowed' error when you attempt to send an email.
 The SMTP client will not be able to send the email because of the email address mismatch.

 This can happen when an email address is used as default in a coded program or when you have misspelled the email address while configuring your email inbox.
 You will receive emails without any issues.
 To resolve the 'Relaying Disallowed' error, you need to correct the email address provided.

 If you forward 'Calendar Events' directly from Outlook, Outlook tries to send it with the From address as Organizer's email address.
 In this case, you will see the 'Relaying Disallowed' error.

 The invitation cannot be directly forwarded because of the email address mismatch when you send the invite.
 As a workaround, you can right-click the event and select 'Forward as Attachment' to send the event invitation.

 When you use 'Contact us' forms or 'Webforms' from a website, the Submit option is typically used to send emails.
-These emails are triggered from your Website Hosting Provider (Web Host).
+These emails are triggered by your Website Hosting Provider (Web Host).
 In most cases, the website's domain name matches the domain name in the email address they are sent from.
-Ex: www.yourdomain.com/contact.html page will submit the details to firstname.lastname@example.org.
+Ex: www.yourdomain.com/contact.html page will submit the details to email@example.com.